awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-core-features.md

 ### Simple Pipeline<a name="model-parallel-pipeline-execution-simple"></a>

-A simple pipeline, by contrast, finishes executing the forward pass for each microbatch before starting the backward pass\.
+A simple pipeline, by contrast, finishes running the forward pass for each microbatch before starting the backward pass\.
 This means that it only pipelines the forward pass and backward pass stages within themselves\.
 The following figure illustrates an example of how this works, over 2 GPUs\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/distributed/model-parallel/simple-pipeline-execution.png)